A Digital Nomad Guide to Sharm El Sheikh

 The first thing to visit in the city is the bigger city centers: Soho Square for more modern shopping, Naama Bay for a night out, and Old Market to see the authentic Egyptian culture.
 Soho and Naama are more interesting in the evening while you can visit Old Market also during the day.

 In the center of Old Market, you’ll immediately notice the majestic Al Sahaba Mosque.
-It’s the second biggest mosque in the city and definitely worth a visit.
-During prayer, you’ll not be able to enter but other times it’s open to visitors.
+It’s the second-biggest mosque in the city and definitely worth a visit.
+During prayer, you’ll not be able to enter but at other times it’s open to visitors.
 You will have to cover your legs, and women also have to cover their shoulders and hair before going inside.
 There’s often a shopkeeper around that helps visitors to the correct clothing for a small tip in return.

-The Heavenly Cathedra
+The Heavenly Cathedral

 Another landmark is the Coptic church which is named ‘The Heavenly Cathedral’.
 The inside is beautifully decorated with colored glasswork and many mural paintings.
 The church is open to visitors, and everyone who enters has to cover their shoulders and legs.
-They have clothes to cover up with available on site.
+They have clothes to cover up with available on-site.

-Below Genena mall there’s a museum dedicated to Tutankhamon.
-The King Tut museum is small but interesting and showcases 135 copied pieces.
+Below Genena Mall, there’s a museum dedicated to Tutankhamon.
+The King Tut Museum is small but interesting and showcases 135 copied pieces.
 The museum is open in afternoons and evenings, and an entry ticket costs around 20 USD.

 Sharm El-Sheikh National Museum

-Recently, the Sharm El-Sheikh National Museum has opened, where the visitor gets an idea of the ancient daily life through the more than 5000 artifacts on display.
+Recently, the Sharm El-Sheikh National Museum has opened, where the visitor gets an idea of ancient daily life through the more than 5000 artifacts on display.
 These artifacts include animal mummies, coffins, and papyrus.
 Tickets cost 13 USD and you pay a small extra fee in case you want to take pictures.
 These are the cultural and historical points of interest of the city, but there’s more to discover close by.
 Sharm El Sheikh has the perfect geographical location to visit other places.
 Luxor with its ancient temples and the Valley of Kings is only a one-hour flight away.
 So is Cairo, the home of the Great Pyramid of Giza, one of the wonders of the world.
 The archeological city of Petra in the neighboring country Jordan is definitely a must-see, and also one of the wonders of the world.
 The site consists of several locations, with the Treasury as the most famous one.
 It has an amazing facade of 45 meters high.
 Jerusalem is also close enough to visit.
 Highlights there are the birthplace of Jesus, Bethlehem, and Temple Mount.
 You can easily combine this with a trip to the Dead Sea.
 For the trips where you cross the border, it’s better to have a guide with you who can explain to you all the procedures.
 I, therefore, advise you to book these trips with a trustworthy excursion agency.

 The village of Dahab